Written by Isaiah and Leah

 This is a brief background about the developing success story of Leah, one of the HHFL’s post secondary students.
 I have considered sharing this to bring to perspective what she is currently studying.
 I have personally known her since 2012 when I joined HHFL, and it was about 3yrs since she joined the HHFL pre school program then known as Tiny Tots.
 I have known Leah to be a soft spoken girl and a bit shy.
 She has grown through school under my watch and like all the other HHFL chaperons I have been keen to see what kind of an adult she grows into.
 In her early years she wanted to be many things when she grows up, and she worked indeed very hard with the support we give to her and to all the rest.

-At the end of high school about a year ago, Leah had really wanted to study medicine as her life career.
-She however did not meet the cut-off grades to study medicine as she had always dreamt, and this bothered her for some days.
 She however shocked us when she presented to us her post-secondary proposal about studying mortician science.
 It is a career not many people would dare venture into, leave alone it being for a young lady as this.
-She knew and we too knew that she would be handling the dead before their internement for burial, and this, coupled with a number of traditional African beliefs about corpses, would such a toll on her.
+She knew and we too knew that she would be handling the dead before their internment for burial, and this, coupled with a number of traditional African beliefs about corpses, would take such a toll on her.
 Her determination was however the one thing that got us interested in supporting her dream.

 One year later, Leah is going unbelievably strong in her studies.
 She has turned out to be a very sought after intern in a number of morgues around Nairobi, and this is why we would only do her justice by sharing her success with our donor network and friends.
 She is an inspiration to many (especially young women) who need to rise against their fears and odds to elk their pathway through life and careers.
-Here below is an update letter she shared with us recently:

 “Hi, it’s Leah.
 You are still going to wonder why I became a mortician?
 Throughout my life I wanted to work in a hospital and become a doctor.
 I would always be looking for skills for first aid from the internet during the activities in the project.